 Producers of Cluster Munitions

-The goal of our research is to deliver an up-to-date state-of-the-art report on the involvement of financial institutions worldwide in companies that produce and/or develop cluster munitions.
+The goal of our research is to show the involvement of financial institutions worldwide in companies that produce or develop cluster munitions.
 Before we identify these financial institutions, it is important to have a clear understanding of what we mean by cluster munitions and how we define a cluster munitions producer.

-For the definition of cluster munitions we rely on the text in article 2(2) of the Convention on Cluster Munitions
+Our research uses the definition of cluster munitions and explosive submunitions that is in the Convention on Cluster Munitions:

 i.
 Each munition contains fewer than ten explosive submunitions;

 ii.
 Each explosive submunition weighs more than four kilograms;